gschramm/personal-website/_posts/2023-04-15-stanford-stories-27.md

 During the last three weeks, Hélène visited me here in Stanford.
 After a bit of time in the Bay Area, we rented a car and went on 10 day "spring-break" road trip through southern California.
-In the following episodes, I'll write about my favorite moments of the trip.
+In the following Stanford Storiess, I'll write about my favorite moments of the trip.

 Our first stop brought us to Monterey - a small picturesque